 I don’t find it very surprising when I see ‘Best Of’ or ‘Favorite’ lists of teen comedies from the 1980s and Just One of the Guys finds a spot on it.
 It remains a very entertaining entry in the teen comedy genre.

-A music montage of the film with it’s head-swaying theme song by Shalamar
+A music montage of the title song ‘Just One of the Guys’ by Shalamar